Mis à jour le

 There are more than 10 beaches in the small town and you quickly feel at home.
 I could have stayed there forever.
 For a touristic place, I found Lagos very calm and relaxing.
 Each day, we tried a new cafe, or a new restaurant, and we walked a lot by the beach.

 Ending a trip in Portugal in Lagos is a good way to refuel your energy.
-In the beginning of June, the water is very cold tough.
+In the beginning of June, the water is very cold though.
 Not perfect a long swim.
+Take that time to explore caves and grotto.

 For that region, it might be easier to book an hotel than an Airbnb, especially if you are last minute.
 I suggest you take a look at this website because I found them to have the best prices for hotels in the region.